 If you are an International Medical Graduate (IMG), the very FIRST target is to obtain the GMC registration with a license to practice.
 If you are unsure in what ways you can get that, please read how to get registered with the GMC UK.

-The following discussion will require a basic understanding of how the training pathway for doctors are structured in the UK.
+The following discussion will require a basic understanding of how the training pathway for doctors is structured in the UK.
 This video will help:

 The structure of Clinical Radiology Training

 As mentioned already, it is a 5 years run-through training with an option of taking an additional year to sub-specialize.
-So there is no separate core and specialty training modules.
+So there are no separate core and speciality training modules.

 Run-through Radiology Training

 The five years of training is divided into: